cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 == Upgrade notice ==

-= 1.4.1 = Released on 18 January 2021
+= 1.5.3 = Released on 27 September 2021

-* Update: Plugin framework
+* Update: YITH plugin framework
+* Fix: debug info feature removed for all logged in users